Rules and Manner in Japan

 Compliance with Japanese Law

-During their stay in Japan, any student who commits a crime, misdemeanor or any other illegal act, will be subject to legal procedures according to Japanese Law.
-Nagoya University also takes strict disciplinary measures against staff and students who commit crimes or misdemeanors and may expel them from university.
+During their stay in Japan, any student who commits a crime, misdemeanor or any other illegal act, will be subject to legal procedures under Japanese Law.
+Nagoya University also takes strict disciplinary measures against staff and students who commit crimes or misdemeanors and may expel them from the university.

 Safety Guide

-In case you are involved in any kind of trouble or become an eyewitness to a violent act or crime, call the police immediately (Tel: 110).
+In case you are involved in any kind of trouble or witness a violent act or crime, call the police immediately (Tel: 110).

-If you are the victim of a crime or are worried about becoming so, please do not hesitate to consult a counselor on campus and contact the police.
+If you are a victim of a crime or fear becoming one, please do not hesitate to consult a campus counselor and contact the police.

 Not to get involved in Crimes (Aichi Police)

-* Click 【英語】 to see PDF or watch videos in English.
+* Click 【英語】 to view PDFs or watch videos in English.

 Loss of Purses, Cash Cards, Mobile Phone and ID Cards